syedrahimbukhari/real-time-stock-sentiment/README.md

+# 🚧 Project Status: In Progress

+This project is currently under active development and not yet finalized.
+Some components and features are still being improved, and certain modules (like data processing, documentation, and notebooks) are temporarily excluded from the repository.

 # 🚀 Real-Time Crypto Intelligence Platform

 A comprehensive real-time cryptocurrency analytics dashboard with AI-powered sentiment analysis and price predictions.
 Built with Python, Streamlit, and Binance API.